Thursday, September 6, 2018

 This recipe for Chocolate Rugelach is adapted from Giora Shimoni on Kosherfood.com.
 She calls them Israeli Chocolate Rugelach, because she says Americans tend to fill their chocolate rugelach with mini-chocolate chips, while Israelis make their own filling.
 Since I always have chocolate around, I make my own filling.
 This is a go-to recipe.
-It's easy.
+It's easy -- 25 minutes to make and 25 minutes to bake!
 Be sure to scroll down for Giora's tips on rugelach making.
 Even if you're not celebrating Rosh Hashana, you'll love these pastries for breakfast or brunch or with morning coffee.
 Yum!

 8 ounces cream cheese